Attendance and Absence

 If your child is unwell, please telephone the school on the first day of absence to inform us, including the reason.
 Only the school can determine whether or not to authorise this absence.

 If your child has a doctor, dentist or hospital appointment, please inform the school in writing before the appointment day and provide a copy of the appointment letter/card etc.

 Persistent or regular absence may require evidence of a medical appointment or prescription.

 Wherever possible, dental appointments should be made outside of school hours.

-It is the responsibility of the parent/carer to inform the school by 9.30am if a child will be absent for any reason.
-This communication can be via email, phone call, letter or in person at the school office.
+It is the responsibility of the parent/carer to inform the school by 9.00am if a child will be absent for any reason.
+This communication can be via email, phone call or in person at the school office.

 Parents of children who are not accounted for in our registers or for whom no communication has been received to explain absence, will be contacted to determine the child’s whereabouts during the morning of the first absence.

-Mrs Deborah Mansfield takes on day-to-day responsibility for the management of attendance registers and first day calling of pupils absent from school.
+The school office take on the day-to-day responsibility for the management of attendance registers and first day calling of pupils absent from school.

 From 1 September 2013, a change to government legislation means that schools are no longer allowed to authorise requests for children to be taken out of school for a holiday during term time unless there are exceptional circumstances.
 These circumstances are only determined by the Head of School, including the number of school days your child can be away from school if leave is granted.
 You must allow enough time for the Head of School to consider your request before leave is taken.
 It is possible that the Head of School may refuse permission and that parents may receive a penalty notice.
 Parents do not have a right of appeal to the Head of School's decision.